 In 1982 the pews were removed from the aisle, the floor lowered and carpeted.
 The creation of this flexible space, which could be used in a variety of ways for worship and social uses, began the vision that between 1996 and 2007, resulted in the re-ordering of the entire interior of the church.

-Another catalyst was the conversion of the former St Peter’s School, then St Mary’s Special Unit, into a Parish Centre, now renamed the Hyndman Centre.
+Another catalyst was the conversion of the former St Peter’s School, then St Mary’s Special Unit, into a Parish Centre, now renamed the Thomas Clarkson Centre.

 For some years St Peter’s had debated taking on the school as a church centre.
 In a bold step of faith it was decided in 1993 not to renew the lease with Suffolk County Council.
 The congregation worked together to transform the building into a modern facility.
 What they had done with the Victorian school they saw, with God’s help (and architects’ and builders’) they could do with the Victorian church.